avalyn-project/avalyn_docs/avalyn_assistant/Includes/Discord/README.md

 ## Full Avalyn Discord Documentation

-> This is simply an archive of the development of the Avalyn Discord assistant.
+> This is simply an archive for the `development` of the `Avalyn Discord assistant`.

 #